 The borough is the site of the American Dream Meadowlands project, a large planned shopping center and entertainment complex that was originally named "Xanadu".

 The Town of Ocean View is located one mile inland from Bethany Beach and the Atlantic Ocean.
-Founded in 1688 and incorporated on April 13, 1889, Ocean View was originally known as Hall’s Store.
+Incorporated on April 13, 1889, Ocean View was originally known as Hall’s Store.

 Since the 1970s, Ocean View has undergone a transformation from a farming community to a retirement community.
 Ocean View has 1882 year round residents.
 During the summer season, the population doubles with tourists and part-time residents.